ACRLab/snazzy/paper/paper.md

 # Acknowledgments

-We acknowledge Newt PenkoffLidbeck and D. Berfin Azizoglu for feedback on the manuscript.
+We acknowledge Newton PenkoffLidbeck and D. Berfin Azizoglu for feedback on the manuscript.
 This work was partially funded by NINDS and the BRAIN initiative (R00NS119295).

 # References